inmanta/inmanta-core/docs/source/quickstart.rst

     name: quickstart
     modulepath: libs
     downloadpath: libs
-    description: A quickstart project that install a drupal website.
+    description: A quickstart project that installs a drupal website.
     EOF

-The configuration file defines that re-usable modules are stored in ``libs``.
+The configuration file ``project.yml`` defines that re-usable modules are stored in ``libs``.
 The Impera compiler looks for a file called ``main.cf`` to start the compilation from.
 The last line, creates an empty file.

 In the next section we will re-use existing modules to deploy our LAMP stack.